Questions About Citizenship? Talk to an Immigration Lawyer Near You.

 Diversity Visa Program

-The United States Citizenship and Immigration Services (USCIS) allocates 55,000 visas each year.
-The program uses a computer-generated lottery that allows nationals from countries that have sent fewer than 50,000 immigrants to the United States over the course of the last five years.
+The United States Citizenship and Immigration Services (USCIS) allocates 55,000 visas annually.
+The program uses a computer-generated lottery.
+It allows nationals from countries that have sent fewer than 50,000 immigrants to the United States.
+The allowance is based on immigrants entering the U.S. over the last five years.

 How Our Immigration Lawyers Can Help

-Green Card: Having a green card lets you live and work permanently in the United States.
+Green Card: A green card lets you live and work permanently in the United States.
 For example, our immigration lawyers can help you with your eligibility, application, green card replacement, and more.

-DACA: DACA, or Consideration of Deferred Action for Childhood Arrivals, protects approximately 800,000 young people (DREAMers) entering the country unlawfully as children.
-Although you are not granted official legal status, the Dream Act does allow you to apply for a driver's license, social security number, and work permit.
+DACA: DACA, or Consideration of Deferred Action for Childhood Arrivals, protects approximately 800,000 young people.
+Referred to as DREAMers, they enter the country unlawfully as children.
+They are not granted official legal status.
+But the Dream Act allows them to apply for a driver's license, social security number, and work permit.

-Citizenship: Our immigration lawyers can help you navigate your path to U.S. citizenship, including applying understanding test questions and the naturalization process.
+Citizenship: Our immigration lawyers can help you navigate your path to U.S. citizenship.
+They can support you with understanding test questions and the naturalization process.

-Naturalization: Naturalization grants lawful permanent residence to the United States following fulfillment of requirement established by Congress.
-Our immigration lawyers and attorneys can assist you those requirements including residence after five years, marriage to a U.S. citizen, military service, and being a child of a U.S. citizen.
+Naturalization: Naturalization grants lawful permanent residence to the United States following fulfillment of requirements established by Congress.
+Our immigration attorneys can assist you with those requirements.
+Requirements include living after five years, marriage to a U.S. citizen, military service, and being a child of a U.S. citizen.

 Contact Our Lawyers for Immigration Today